KrisNathan/competitive-programmink/cpp_cp_guide/02_array_vec_list.md

 1. If you need something that supports *infinite* (a lot, but unknown) length -> use `list`.
 2. Inserting or deleting in the middle (`vector` is an array behind the scenes; would shift every single element O(n)) -> use `list`

-## Predefined size
+## Known Max Size

-If you know the size beforehand, you *should use arrays* or do this:
+If you know the expected required max size beforehand, you *should use arrays* or do this:

+### Vector Constructor

 You need the values to be initialized: